dialectlabs/spec/ENCRYPTION.md

 ## Solution

-We propose the addition of an alternative method to wallet APIs for performing encryption, which would replace the `diffieHellman` method:
+We propose the addition of an alternative method to wallet APIs for performing encryption (which would replace the Sollet `diffieHellman` method):

 ```javascript
 async diffieHellman(publicKey: Uint8Array): Promise<secretKey: Uint8Array>